How often do you use this type of product?

 “Concealer helps to hide blemishes, sun spots, age spots, dark circles in the under-eye area, etc. Typically, its consistency is a bit thicker than foundation in order to spot-treat imperfections,” says makeup artist Elaina Badro.

-Choosing the Right One for Your Skin Color:
+Choosing the Right Concealer for Your Skin Color:

-It is important to choose a concealer that is the right shade, matching your skin tone or is slightly lighter to effectively cover imperfections.
-Additionally, selecting a formula with the right undertone - such as yellow undertones for counteracting darkness or green for neutralizing redness - can further enhance the concealer's effectiveness.
+It is important to choose a concealer that is the right shade, matching your skin tone or is slightly lighter to effectively cover imperfections (going too dark in the shade can actually draw more attention to the area you’re looking to cover).
+Additionally, selecting a formula with the right undertone—such as yellow undertones for counteracting darkness or green for neutralizing redness—can further enhance the concealer's effectiveness.
+We’re big fans of KOSAS Revealer Concealer, which comes in tons of shades and undertones.

 While concealers are versatile and can be used for various skin concerns, it is essential to keep in mind that they primarily provide coverage rather than treating the underlying issue.
-Therefore, if you are dealing with specific skin concerns like severe redness, dark spots, or discoloration, color correctors may be a better option.
+Therefore, if you are dealing with specific skin concerns like severe redness, dark spots, or discoloration, color correctors may be a better option (more on that below!).

-A color corrector is a type of makeup product used to neutralize specific tones or discolorations on the skin.
-It is typically applied before foundation or concealer to create a more even skin tone and improve the overall appearance of the complexion.
+You know those little pots or sticks of pastel-colored makeup products you see in the beauty aisle?
+Those are color correctors, but don’t worry, using a color corrector won’t make you look like you’re on the way to Coachella.
+Instead, color correctors are used to neutralize unwanted tones or discolorations on your skin.
+They are typically applied before foundation or concealer to create a more even skin tone and improve the overall appearance of the complexion.

-For example, green color correctors are used to counteract redness, while peach or orange color correctors are used to counteract dark circles and hyperpigmentation on darker skin tones.
+For example, green color correctors are used to counteract redness in the skin, while peach or orange color correctors (like PIXI BEAUTY CC Crayon) are used to counteract blue tones, which are often found in dark circles and hyperpigmentation on darker skin tones.

-Knowing when to use concealer versus a color corrector depends on the specific skin concern you are trying to address.
-The main difference between them is while they both have the ability to conceal, they do so in different ways.
+Knowing when to use concealer or color corrector depends on the specific skin concern you are trying to address.
+The main difference between them is the method in which they conceal.
 Here are some guidelines to help you decide:

 Concealer: